Sherborne

 Sherborne is a market town and civil parish in north west Dorset, in South West England.
 It is sited on the River Yeo, on the edge of the Blackmore Vale, 6 mi east of Yeovil.
 The parish includes the hamlets of Nether Coombe and Lower Clatcombe.
 The A30 road, which connects London to Penzance, runs through the town.
-In the 2011 census the population of Sherborne parish and the two electoral wards was 9,523.
-28.7% of the population is aged 65 or older.
+In the 2021 census the population of Sherborne was 10,361.

 Sherborne's historic buildings include Sherborne Abbey, its manor house, independent schools, and two castles: the ruins of a 12th-century fortified palace and the 16th-century mansion known as Sherborne Castle built by Sir Walter Raleigh.
-Much of the old town, including the abbey and many medieval and Georgian buildings, is built from distinctive ochre-coloured ham stone.
+Much of the old town, including much of the abbey and many medieval and Georgian buildings, is built from distinctive honey-brown coloured Sherborne Stone.

 The town is served by Sherborne railway station.

 Toponymy

 The town was named scir burne by the Saxon inhabitants, a name meaning "clear stream", after a brook that runs through the centre of the town, and is referred to as such in the Domesday Book.